What is Home Equity?

 What are home equity loans?

 A home equity loan is secured by your home equity.
 You borrow money from your home and receive it in cash.
 They are a great way to turn illiquid assets (your home) into something liquid (cash).
-Additionally, they tend to have low-interest rates.
+Additionally, they tend to have low interest rates.

 Am I eligible for a home equity loan?

-In Canada, you can not borrow more than 65-80% of your total home value.
+In Canada, you can not borrow more than 65 to 80% of your total home value, depending on the home equity loan type.
 For example, imagine you have a $100,000 home with $50,000 of debt tied to the property.
-Given an 80% maximum loan to value (LTV), you would be able to borrow up to a total of $80,000 from your property.
-This means you can borrow an additional $30,000 (80,000-50,000) from your home equity.
+Given an 80% maximum loan to value (LTV) with a second mortgage, you would be able to borrow up to a total of $80,000 from your property.
+This means you can borrow an additional $30,000 (80,000-50,000) from your home equity with a second mortgage.

 What are the best renovations to increase my home equity?